Arjunkhera/lab-experiments/webEngineering/README.md

 ## List of experiments

 - [x] Create a web page using HTML and CSS
-- [ ] Validate forms using javascript
+- [x] Validate forms using javascript
-- [ ] Use form controls in Web Page
+- [x] Use form controls in Web Page
 - [x] RSA : encryption and decryption
-- [ ] Reverse Knapsack Algorithm
 - [x] Knapsack : encryption and decryption
 - [ ] DES : key generation -> will be provided by @scipsycho
-- [ ] Make a complete website
+- [x] Make a complete website

 ## To Do